 The Sustainability Charter

-To us, relying on a short supply chain wherever our requirements can be met by local businesses which results in lower procurement costs, better integration in the local system, and a reduction in our impact on the environment.
-Finally, this allows us to distribute a bigger share of the economic value generated by our presence across the local area.
+We also opt for a short supply chain wherever our requirements can be met by local businesses which results in lower procurement costs, better integration in the local system, and a reduction in our impact on the environment.
+Most importantly it also allows us to distribute a bigger share of the economic value generated by our presence across the local area

-For this reason, we continue to be committed to spreading knowledge in the field of clean energy and sustainability in the various regions in which we operate.
+We are committed to sharing and spreading knowledge in the field of clean energy and sustainability across the various regions in which we operate.
 We collaborate closely with the academic and research world, sharing our experience of local sustainable development.

 For the benefit of this, we keep ourselves constantly updated on best environmental protection practices, actively participating in the initiatives organized by international sectoral networks that deal with these issues, such as Wind Europe.